 Ingredients in Double Chocolate Protein Muffins

-chocolate chips – again, to make this recipe vegan, make sure you grab vegan chocolate chips.
+- chocolate chips – grab vegan chocolate chips if needed.
 I like the Enjoy Life brand.

 How to Make Chocolate Protein Muffins

 One batch will make six muffins.
 I’ve tried doubling the recipe to make 12 at once, but it was too much batter for the blender.
 If you do want to duplicate the recipe, I recommend blending the batter in batches or blending the oats, banana, protein powder and milk together first, transferring to a bowl and mixing everything else together by hand.

 But let’s back up… how do you make blender muffins?
 In a high powered blender, add the eggs, oats, banana, chocolate protein powder and almond milk and blend until smooth.
 Add in the baking soda and baking powder and blend again until combined.
 Use a spatula to gently stir in the chocolate chips and then scoop the muffin mix into a muffin tin lined with paper or silicone liners.
 Sprinkle extra chocolate chips on top of each muffin and bake in a preheated oven for 35 to 40 minutes (or until a toothpick comes out clean).

 Love Protein Recipes?
 Try These: